1970 United States Senate election in Wyoming: Campaign

 The general election campaign between McGee and Wold was fierce, with national Republicans targeting McGee for defeat.
-A small controversy developed over McGee falsely claiming the endorsement of the National Rifle Association, which prompted a member of the NRA Board of Directors to accuse McGee of "deceiving" voters.
+A small controversy developed over whether McGee falsely claimed the endorsement of the National Rifle Association of America, which prompted a member of the NRA Board of Directors to accuse McGee of "deceiving" voters.
 However, the Casper Star-Tribune issued a correction to its original reporting, noting that McGee did not claim the endorsement, but instead aloud read a complimentary letter from the NRA at a sportsmen meeting in Rock Springs, which some of the attendees took as an endorsement.

-Polling of the race in October suggested a McGee victory, though depending on the source, they disagreed about how sizable; Wold's internal polling put McGee up just 51-48% on October 4, while independent polling from Casper television station KTWO put McGee up 56-44%, projecting an overall turnout of 140,000 votes.
+Polling of the race in October suggested a McGee victory, though depending on the source, they disagreed about how sizable; Wold's internal polling put McGee up just 51% to 48% on October 4, while independent polling from Casper television station KTWO put McGee up 56% to 44%, projecting an overall turnout of 140,000 votes.
 By late October, KTWO polling showed McGee widening his lead, beating Wold 57-43%.

 In the end, McGee ended up defeating Wold by a wide margin, winning 56% of the vote to Wold's 44%, an increase from the 1964 campaign.
 McGee won by racking up large margins in the central and southern ancestrally Democratic counties of the state, through which the Union Pacific line ran, while Wold performed better in the more reliably Republican regions in the far north, east, and west.